mreferre/eksutils/README.md

 * you are running the container on a host that IS configured with AWS credentials and a valid `.kube/config`.

 If the configurations already exist you are good to go.
 If they do not exist on your host you need to make sure you configure your AWS credentials (via `aws configure`) as well as your `.kube/config` (via `aws eks update-kubeconfig --name cluster_name`) before you can start using it.
 Note that, with this docker setup, the configurations will be persisted on the docker host when you stop the container.

+##### Option #3

+`docker run -it --rm --network host -v $HOME/.aws:/root/.aws -v $HOME/.kube:/root/.kube mreferre/eksutils:latest`

+Use this option if:

+* you want the whole experience of option #2.
+* you want, in addition, the ability to connect to the host network stack (e.g. to proxy to the dashboard).